timofeysie/loranthifolia/README.md

 3. (done) put the refresh list action in the options page
 4. (done) make the short descriptions responsive
 5. (done) add the beige theme for the header
-6. deal with the lower case items at the end of the main list
+6. (done) deal with the lower case items at the end of the main list
 7. (done) make sure redirect failures are handled gracefully

 Nothing really big here, but things that look bad should be fixed before jumping in to any new features.